In this lesson you’ll learn where to find Jupiter over the coming months and what features to look for when you’ve got it in your telescope.

 We astronomers benefit from that massive size because it reflects such a lot of sunlight back in our direction, making it the brightest planet in the night sky after Venus.
 Depending on its distance from us, the apparent magnitude of Jupiter ranges from -1.6 to -2.9.
 It’s large disc and interesting surface patterns also mean there is always something to look at.

-The following calendar shows you where Jupiter can be found for each month to the end of 2022.
-The best time of year to observe the massive planet is around opposition in late September.
-The worst conditions are from February to April as Jupiter travels around the back of the sun.
+The following calendar shows you where Jupiter can be found for each month of 2023.
+The best time of year to observe the massive planet is around opposition in early November.
+The worst conditions are from March to May as Jupiter travels around the back of the sun.

 I suspect Jupiter is most famous for its Great Red Spot (GRS), and we’ll get to that below.
 What’s easier to see are the different cloud bands on its surface, which even the smallest scope for this course will show you in good conditions.